Mind, Music, Mudra, Mantra, Movement

 Consciousness then is the key to altering the physical world, beginning most directly with ourselves and our own physical systems.
 As we inwardly think, we outwardly reflect, as a direct response of the environmental conditions that perception arises from.
 Meditation is the key to unlocking this world beginning with how we perceive and respond to our own health or ailments.
 Beyond this there is a knowledge that can and has been attained through a connection to an informational whole that has added benefit to compliment knowledge attained from the physical world.

-In the Tao of Physics, Capra compares both Tao and Physics, as both are concerned with the underlying principals of the Universe.
+In the Tao of Physics, Capra compares both Tao and Physics, as both are concerned with the underlying principles of the Universe.
 He acknowledges the difference between the nature of knowledge and the language in which knowledge is expressed in order to provide a framework of comparison.
 (Capra 26-29).
 Capra describes East/West differences to include the valuation of rational thought processes over intuition in the West along with the use of equations and complex mathematical formulas to the difference of valuation for intuition and use of meditation practice as a method of attaining knowledge used widely in the East (Capra 30-33).
 He explains that what parcels out from these methods is a conceptual representation of reality on one hand through the methods of the West, and an experiential reality from the East.
 Although with both methods, it may take years of training to acquire comparable knowledge, through meditation it is based on direct insights of natural phenomena while in physics it is based on observations of the natural world (Capra 34-37).
 Overall, Capra concludes that the innate ambiguities accompanying language or even the symbols of mathematics to convey knowledge cannot offer the same degree of insight as an experience of knowledge can convey.
 (Capra 45-48.)
 By broadening our perception of the value of gaining insights through experiential methods like meditation, we can more fully directly comprehend the working of our Universe and gain that knowledge directly through independent inquiry.

 Beyond our own individual awareness, several studies have also proposed an awareness to much more in our seemingly inanimate environment.
 Author Ziad Masri, in “Reality Unveiled” points to research carried out by former CIA agent, Cleve Backster, who was surprised by his own results of connecting plants to a polygraph.
 In the very first experiment, he noted how the plant registered an increase in stimulus detected by the equipment when he simply had the thought of burning it.
 Upon actually retrieving matches and carrying out the intention, increased activity from the plant registered in the equipment until the burning ceased.

 Masri also references other similar evidence of plant sentience documented in publications such as, “The Secret Lives of Plants”, showing that the growth of plants can be stunted or aided by the intention of human thought.
 (Masri Chapter 3) Masri also connects to such awareness of non-living elements in the environment as he references through the work of Dr. Masaru Emoto, detailed in “The Hidden Messages of Water”.
 Through high-speed photography, water molecules can be seen to take on complex structures of crystallization or broken fragmented forms according to thoughts directly sent to the examined molecular structures of the water.
-Various results from types of music, words, thoughts and even the transformation of contaminated water into crystalline form following mediation and prayer, was observed and recorded.
+Various results from types of music, words, thoughts and even the transformation of contaminated water into crystalline form following meditation and prayer, was observed and recorded.
 (Masri Chapter 2)

 The relevance of this goes beyond the fact that humans are made-up of ~60% water, but also to demonstrate an intrinsic entanglement that lies in all that exists and remains as a remnant feature of our initial connection before the big bang.
 With the inclusion of cosmic consciousness, philosophies of astrology contend that in the age of Aquarius, we are entering an age of information.
 Could it be that at this point in our human cycle, human consciousness is set to unfold into the interstellar reaches beyond the individual and into a collective awakening of our personal connections with the field that essentially carries the information of all that exists?